-Current Book Review Editor: Eric Kerr (erictkerr @ gmail . com)
+Current Book Review Editor: Eric Kerr, National University of Singapore (erictkerr @ gmail . com)

 Authors and publishers are encouraged to send PDF versions of books for review

 to the current Book Review Editor at the email address above.

 Individuals who would like to review a book for SERRC that is relevant to social epistemology are encouraged to get in touch with the Book Review Editor who will request a review copy of the book be sent to the Reviewer.
 The Editor’s contact details are at the top of this page.

 Types of Review

 We publish three main types of book review: Reviews, Responses, and Symposiums.
 One approach that distinguishes SERRC from many other publications in terms of its book reviews is that we frequently publish more than one review of the same book.
 These reviews often approach the book with a different focus or from different areas of expertise.
 Past examples are listed under “Symposiums” on our Book Reviews page.
 We also encourage authors to respond to reviews of their work and, where appropriate, pursue an extended dialogue with reviewers.
 These are listed under “Responses”.
 The purpose of both Symposiums and Responses is to encourage a more in-depth and richer discussion around books of particular interest to the social epistemology community.

 If you are interested in proposing a Book Review Symposium, please contact the Editor at the address at the top of this page.

 Reviewers should let the Book Review Editor know if they would prefer to not engage with the author.

 Reviews should include an overview of the central arguments, themes, approach, and/or chapters of the book, as well as a critical appraisal in terms of its contribution to the relevant literature, its pedagogical value, and so on.